 The Ekou Buddhists

-After digging our van out of the mud yet again, we reached Ekou village in Daixian county in the northern foothills of Wutaishan.
+After digging our van out of the mud yet again, we reached Ekou township in Daixian county, in the northern foothills of Wutaishan.
 I was hoping to see Chengde, lovely former Buddhist monk whom I had hosted in England a few weeks earlier.
 But he was doing a temple fair some distance away—so we had a chat with his older brother, who provided us with useful detail on local ritual life there.
 This was one of rather few occupational household Buddhist groups that we found.

-Arriving hot and sweaty in the (then) cosy little hill town of Hunyuan (at the foot of Hengshan, the northern marchmont of Daoism), we checked into a hostel.
+Arriving hot and sweaty in the (then) cosy little hill town of Hunyuan (at the foot of Hengshan, the northern marchmont of Daoism), we checked into a modest hostel.
 On the guest registration form, under “Level of Culture” (wenhua chengdu 文化程度) I wrote “None” (wu 无), as is my wont.

-After a long drive and many days in scorching temperatures without running water, we were delighted to find that not only did our room have a bath, but that hot water was promised (typically “after 8pm”, which often means either “never”, or “from 3.30 to 3.35 am”).
+After a long drive and many days in scorching temperatures without running water, we were delighted to find that not only did our room have a bath, but that hot water was promised (typically “after 8pm”, which often means either “never” or “from 3.30 to 3.35 am”).

 The bathroom wasn’t exactly hygienic, but hey, we weren’t fussy—ruxiang suisu, “when in Rome…”.
 Xue Yibing rashly took the plunge first, and he was just sinking into the water in ecstasy when the ceiling (exhausted by unprecedented strains on the plumbing above) promptly caved in, covering him in rusty debris (or is that the name of a Country singer?).
 Adopting what Nigel Barley calls “fieldwork mode”, we both burst out laughing.
 He came out a lot dirtier than he went in.